General INFORMATION

 Orders require a $250 non-refundable deposit with full balance due upon completion of the banjo.

 Local pick up is available.
 Orders shipping in NC may be subject to state taxes.
-International orders may require VAT.
+International orders may require VAT and/or other duties and taxes.

 Warranty

 All banjos come with a limited lifetime warranty to the original owner for material workmanship on all wooden components not including the bridge or fingerboard.
-This warranty does not cover the finish, normal wear and tear, or any metal components.
-All metal components come with a 1 year warranty.
+The lifetime warranty does not cover the finish, normal wear and tear, and truss rod/setup adjustments.
+All metal components come with a limited 1 year warranty.

 All warranty claims are up to the discretion of Pisgah Banjo Company.

-Shipping on warranty claims will be the responsibility of the banjo owner.
-Any repair work not covered under the warranty can be done at the cost of $65 per hour for labor plus materials.
+Shipping on warranty claims, tune-ups, or repair work will be the responsibility of the banjo owner.
+If determined there any material workmanship issues, either a return shipping label will be issued or partial shipping costs will be refunded after inspected by PBCO to be determined a warranty issue and at the discretion of PBCO.
+Any repair work not covered under the warranty can be completed at the cost of $65 per hour for labor plus materials.

 REGISTER YOUR BANJOS’S WARRANTY HERE